vrandezo/lambda-cli/README.md

 from a short name to a value.
 In case of the latter, the first value is taken as the default value.

+### Command line arguments
+--language followed by a parameter with the ZID of the language --wiki URL of the wiki, or a path to a local directory with JSON files --cache path to a local directory
+--tokens display the results of the tokenizing
+--ast display the results of the parsing

 The configuration can be overriden through command line arguments which have the same name but are prefixed by a --.

 The plans of what this tool should be able to do is described in FUTURE_README.md